 Personal data may be collected from you via the CPPE website registration process, applying for roles with CPPE, requesting to work on CPPE projects or engaging in CPPE training.
 Personal data may also be obtained from local education providers or employing organisations in connection with CPPE training.

 Personal data is obtained from the General Pharmaceutical Council (GPhC) for GPhC registered pharmacists, pharmacy technicians and pre-registration trainee pharmacists.
-This data contains, name, registration type, address, date of registration.
+This data contains, name, registration type, location, postcode.
 This data is used to validate CPPE website registration requests and to distribute national mailing campaigns to members of the GPhC register.

 Your personal data is collected and processed for the purposes of and in connection with the functions that CPPE performs with regard to education, training and delivery of NHS services.
 The collection and processing of such data is necessary for the purposes of those functions.